Tree Assessment, Pruning or Maintenance

 - Cutting down council trees without permission

-- Destroying street trees by taking them out of the ground, breaking branches
+- Destroying street trees by taking them out of the ground

-Council is responsible for managing power line clearance in the urban growth area.
-Our partner Citywide Service Solutions Pty Ltd oversees the Vegetation Electrical Line Clearance Program.
+Wyndham City is responsible for managing power line clearance in the urban growth area.
+Wyndham City utilise a contractor to oversee the Powerline clearance program.
 This program ensures regular inspections of street trees and power lines to prevent any impact on the power supply.
-All maintenance work adheres to the Electrical Safety Act (Electric Line Clearance) Regulation 2015.
+All maintenance work adheres to the Electrical Safety Act (Electric Line Clearance) Regulation 2025.

 Tree pruning

-- Wyndham City will carry out tree pruning from nature strips, parks and trees on Council land.
+- Wyndham City undertakes tree pruning on nature strips, in parks, and on trees located on Council land.

-- Tree pruning can be requested anytime for uplifting, trimming, or a total cutback.
+- Tree pruning can be requested anytime for uplifting and trimming

 Private trees

 If the tree is on private property, it is the property owner's responsibility to arrange for removal.
-Council will only intervene to clear obstructions to council assets, such as footpaths or roads.
+Wyndham City will only intervene to clear obstructions to Council assets, such as footpaths or roads.

 Thank you for providing feedback.